Waithaka/php-session-automerge/README.md

 Adding New Storage Mechanism
 ----------------------------

-If you want to use something other than Redis or Memcached, it's easy to extend the base class.
+If you want to use something other than Redis or Memcached, it's easy to extend the `SessionHandlerBase` class.

+At a minimum, you need to define the abstract methods `set`, `get`, and `delete`.

+If you need configuration parameters (e.g. database client, file path, etc.) you can create a `__construct` method.

 Here's a fully working example of storing sessions in the filesystem.